the-events-calendar/tribe-common/readme.txt

 = [4.8.5] TBD =

 * Fix - Improve conditionals on `Tribe__Timezones::generate_timezone_string_from_utc_offset` to return only string timezones [120647]
+* Fix - Make sure we pass and get the parameter when using cron jobs to import images on EA [119269]

 = [4.8.4] TBD =